-For instance, if a stroke happens on the right side of the brain, the signs and symptoms can be felt on the left side of the body.
-Conversely, if a stroke occurs on the left side of the brain, it affects the right side of the body.
+A stroke may impact overall wellbeing and quality of life.
+If a stroke occurs on the right side of the brain, signs present on the left side of the body.
+The same goes for the other side – if the left side of the brain was damaged, the right side of the body is affected.